Chris Dominguez: Amateur career

 Dominguez attended Gulliver Prep in Coral Gables, Florida.
-He was drafted out of high school by the Texas Rangers in the 17th round of the 2005 Major League Baseball Draft, but he did not sign, opting to attend college.
+He was drafted out of high school by the Texas Rangers in the 17th round of the 2005 Major League Baseball draft, but he did not sign, opting to attend college.

 Dominguez attended the University of Louisville, where he played college baseball for the Louisville Cardinals baseball team of the Big East Conference.
 In 2006, he played summer ball for the Newport Gulls.
 As a freshman in 2007, Dominguez was named to a First Team College Freshman All-American at designated hitter and Columbia (MO) Regional MVP in the College World Series.
 In the summer of 2007 he played for the Harwich Mariners of the Cape Cod Baseball League (CCBL).

 In 2008, he was named a Second Team College All-American and Big East Conference All-Star at third base, and Big East Conference Player of the Year.
-After the season, he was drafted by the Colorado Rockies in the fifth round of the 2008 Major League Baseball Draft, but he opted to return to Louisville for another season.
+After the season, he was drafted by the Colorado Rockies in the fifth round of the 2008 Major League Baseball draft, but he opted to return to Louisville for another season.
 In the summer of 2008, he returned to the CCBL to play for the Hyannis Mets, where he was named a league all-star, and made headlines by crushing three home runs in a single game, the first CCBL player to accomplish the feat since baseball hall of famer Frank Thomas did it twenty years earlier.

 In 2009, he was named a First Team College All-American and Big East Conference All-Star third baseman and Big East Conference Player of the Year.

 Professional career

 San Francisco Giants

-The San Francisco Giants selected Dominguez in the third round of the 2009 Major League Baseball Draft; he signed with the Giants.
-Dominguez made his professional debut with the Arizona Giants of the Rookie-level Arizona League and Salem Keizer Volcanoes of the Class-A Short Season Northwest League in 2010.
-He played for the Augusta GreenJackets of the Class-A South Atlantic League (SAL) in 2010, and he was named the SAL All-Star third baseman in 2010.
-In 2011, Dominguez began the season with the San Jose Giants of the Class-A Advanced California League, before he was promoted to the Richmond Flying Squirrels of the Class-AA Eastern League.
+The San Francisco Giants selected Dominguez in the third round of the 2009 Major League Baseball draft; he signed with the Giants.
+Dominguez made his professional debut with the Arizona Giants of the Rookie-level Arizona League and Salem Keizer Volcanoes of the Low-A Northwest League in 2010.
+He played for the Augusta GreenJackets of the Single-A South Atlantic League (SAL) in 2010, and he was named the SAL All-Star third baseman in 2010.
+In 2011, Dominguez began the season with the San Jose Giants of the High-A California League, before he was promoted to the Richmond Flying Squirrels of the Double-A Eastern League.
 He was invited to spring training in 2012.

 Dominguez was called up to the majors for the first time on September 1, 2014.
-On September 21, 2014, Dominguez hit his first Major League home run off Ian Kennedy, accounting for the only runs of the game in an 8–2 loss to the San Diego Padres.
+On September 21, Dominguez hit his first major league home run off of Ian Kennedy, accounting for the only runs of the game in an 8–2 loss to the San Diego Padres.

 On February 4, 2015, Dominguez was released by the Giants.

 Cincinnati Reds

 On February 11, 2015, Dominguez signed a minor league contract that included an invitation to spring training with the Cincinnati Reds.
 He spent time with both the Triple-A Louisville Bats and the Reds that season.
-He elected free agency on November 6, 2015.
+Dominguez elected free agency on November 6.